-For instance, hash only MP3 files, or only movies, whatever you like, available from a handy drop-down menu.
+For instance, hash only audio files, or only movies, whatever you like, available from a handy drop-down menu.
 All your favourite file types can be stored in custom groups for easy-peezy file-type-specific hashing. e.g..

 The most common groups are already provided, and it's trivial to create your own.
 You can also enter custom masks directly into the one-shot options, e.g.

-reports-*.pdf, to hash all the reports in a folder, create ad-hoc groups, or whatever.
+report*.pdf, to hash all the reports in a folder, create ad-hoc groups, or whatever.

 Automatic music playlist creation!